AI in education

 Text from AI tools (ChatGPT and Microsoft Copilot)

-When should you cite?
+When should you cite AI-tools?

 Study skills